nemanjam/hn-new-jobs/docs/notes2.md

 cache duration
 parse entire history, scheduler
     idempotent retry new month
-new month should run every day between 1st and 15th in month, insert or update data folder must use volume for sqlite db and cache add api endpoints for cron
+    new month should run every day between 1st and 15th in month, insert or update data folder must use volume for sqlite db and cache add api endpoints for cron isr after cron for sqlite
 ```